ci-group/revolve2/docs/source/installation/index.rst

 Installation
 ============
 Revolve2 consists of multiple smaller Python packages.
-These packages are not all required, depending on the usecase.
-In the following section you will find out what packages you need for your reserch.
+Not all packages are required; pick what you need based on your use case.
+In the following section you will find out what packages you need for your research.

 -------------
 Prerequisites